The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in

 \section{Results}

-\subsection{The Importance of Thermal Conductivity}
+\subsection{The importance of thermal conductivity}

-First we compare the different conductivity cases: Cond-1, Cond-2, and Cond-3.
-Cond-4 will be compared with Cond-1 separately because they only differ in a small region within the planet.
-We run the evolution for 10 Gyr and compare the three cases.
+We first compared the different conductivity cases: Cond-1, Cond-2, and Cond-3.
+We compared Cond-4 with Cond-1 separately because they only differ in a small region within the planet.
+We ran the evolution for 10 Gyr and compared the three cases.
 Figure \ref{fig:ConductivityRadiusProfilesM10Warm} shows the conductivity as a function of the planetary radius at $t=5$ Gyr.
-We choose this age to better reflect the typical ages of observed exoplanets, in contrast to the final simulation time of $t=10$ Gyr.
-The qualitative differences between the conductivities remain similar throughout the evolution.
+We chose this age to better reflect the typical ages of observed exoplanets, in contrast to the final simulation time of $t=10$ Gyr.
+The qualitative differences between the conductivities remained similar throughout the evolution.

 In the outer low-density parts of the planet, the radiative conductivity dominates.
 In the inner parts, where material is at least partially ionized, most of the thermal conduction is carried by electrons.
 In the intermediate part, the temperature is not high enough for the material to be ionized, but the material is too dense for photons to carry the energy.
-In this part, the vibration of the nuclei/molecules takes over.
-Although it is the most effective means of non-convective energy transport in this temperature-density regime, it is still relatively inefficient.
-Note that only Cond-1 includes a model for the vibrational part, but assuming a fully ionized electron conductivity, as we did in Cond-2, makes the vibrational part insignificant.
+In this part, the vibration of nuclei and molecules take over.
+Although it is the most effective means of non-convective energy transport in this temperature-density regime, it is still inefficient.
+We note that only Cond-1 includes a model for the vibrational part, but assuming a fully ionized electron conductivity, as we did in Cond-2, makes the vibrational part insignificant.
 In Appendix \ref{sec:Cond1Uncertainty} we show how the uncertainty in Cond-1 affects the inferred radius of a $M_\text{p}$=10 M$_\oplus$ planet.

 In Figure \ref{fig:ConductivityRadiusProfilesM10Warm}, the difference in the outer part of the planet (from $\sim$ 3 R$_\oplus$) is caused by the different temperature-density regime of the radiative-opacity tables.
 The inner part, which is mostly dominated by the electron conductivity, is similar in shape for Cond-1 and Cond-2 but different by roughly one order of magnitude.
 In Cond-1, the planet has a region where the vibration of the molecules conducts most of the thermal energy.
-Yet, this mode is relatively inefficient and leads to a relatively low conductivity.
+Yet, this mode is inefficient and leads to low conductivity.